yumengha/yumhao.github.io/_publications/2022-10-9-paper-title-number-3.md

 center console design elements have a significant difference in the degree of influence on user sensory imagery.
 The connection transition method between the center console and armrest box has a significant impact on the user’s perception of the simplicity.
-The usage method of the center screen and the color matching will have a significant impact on its futuristic
+The usage method of the center screen and the color matching will have a significant impact on its futuristic.
 **Keywords:** Battery Electric Vehicle; the center console; Kansei Engineering; Perceptual imagery; Design Innovation